wieslawsoltes/Avalonia/docs/control-catalog-hot-reload.md

 - `TabControl` and `DockPanel` samples that expose user-reorderable layouts.
 - `DataGrid` grids with user-driven column sort/width changes.

+`TreeView`, `TabControl`, and the packaged `DataGrid` now implement `IXamlHotReloadStateProvider` directly, so their selections, expansions, and column sizing survive default reloads without any additional wiring.

 These controls can implement `IXamlHotReloadStateProvider` to capture custom metadata before a reload and replay it afterwards:

 ```csharp